Concept Bottleneck Large Language Models: Introduction

-With the above two goals, in this work, we propose a novel framework to build interpretable LLMs that come with intrinsic interpretability.
-Our method can transform any pretrained LLM into a Concept Bottleneck Model (CBM) with an inherently interpretable Concept Bottleneck Layer (CBL) and a prediction layer.
-We named our method Concept Bottleneck Large Language Model (CB-LLM), which is, to our best knowledge, the first CBM framework that scales to large classification and text generation tasks.
-In Section \ref{sec: cbllm classification}, we formally introduce how to train CB-LLM for the text classification task, and in Section \ref{sec: cbllm generation}, we present a novel approach to train CB-LLM for the text generation task.
-Note that due to the very different nature between the classification task and generation task, a careful design for the training pipeline and algorithm of CB-LLM for each task is required.
-To avoid confusion, we refer to these models as CB-LLM (classification) and CB-LLM (generation) for each task respectively when the context needs to be clear.
-Our contributions are as follows: \begin{enumerate}[left=0.2cm] \item We present a novel framework to build interpretable LLMs for text classification and generation tasks: CB-LLM (classification) and CB-LLM (generation).
-Our CB-LLM encapsulates the best of both worlds: it matches the high performance of black-box models across multiple settings while offering clear interpretability, a feature absent in existing LLMs.
+With the above two goals, in this work, we propose a novel framework for constructing interpretable LLMs that come with intrinsic interpretability.
+Our method can \textit{transform} any pretrained \textit{black-box LLM} into an \textit{inherently interpretable LLM} by incorporating a human-interpretable Concept Bottleneck Layer alongside a linear prediction layer.
+We named our method Concept Bottleneck Large Language Models (\algonamebase{}), which is, to our best knowledge, the first CBM framework that scales to large text classification and text generation tasks.
+In Section \ref{sec: cbllm classification}, we formally introduce how to train \algonamebase{} for the text classification task, and in Section \ref{sec: cbllm generation}, we present a novel approach to train \algonamebase{} for the text generation task.
+Note that due to the very different nature between the classification task and generation task, a careful design for the training pipeline and algorithm of \algonamebase{} for each task is required.
+To avoid confusion, we refer to these models as \algoname{classification} and \algoname{generation} for each task respectively when the context needs to be clear.
+Our contributions are as follows: \begin{enumerate}[left=0.2cm] \item We present a novel framework to build interpretable LLMs for text classification and generation tasks: \algoname{classification} and \algoname{generation}.
+Our \algonamebase{} encapsulates the best of both worlds: it matches the high performance of black-box models across multiple settings while offering clear interpretability, a feature absent in existing LLMs.

-\item In the classification case, our CB-LLM (classification) matches the accuracy of the standard black-box models and achieves a $1.5\times$ higher average rating compared to the existing works on the faithfulness evaluation.
-This suggests that our CB-LLM provides high-quality interpretability without sacrificing performance.
+\item In the classification case, our \algoname{classification} match the accuracy of the standard black-box models and achieves a $1.5\times$ higher average rating compared to the existing works on the faithfulness evaluation.
+This suggests that our \algoname{classification} provide high-quality interpretability without sacrificing performance.

-\item In the generation case, our CB-LLM (generation) matches the performance of the standard black-box models.
+\item In the generation case, our \algoname{generation} match the performance of the standard black-box models.
 It provides controllable and understandable generation, allowing further interaction between the user and the LLM.
 We also developed the first inherently interpretable LLM chatbot that can detect toxic queries and provide controllable responses. \end{enumerate}